seegy/smartmirror/README.md

 # Raspberry Smartmirror

-This repository works as gathering for a smart/magic mirror applications based on the [RaspberryPie Model 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).
+This repository works as gathering for a smart/magic mirror applications based on the [RaspberryPi Model 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).
 Every single IOP application, mostly Python scripts, are working as an autonomous cell and delivers its informations to one local Redis.
 Subsricers, such as monitors or output applications, get their data basically from Redis and process them by their own.

 ## Architecture